 Awards will be made after this date for the coming year.

-Applications are welcome from faculty members (see 'Eligibility' noted below) and should be submitted using the on-line application system Romeo @ MTA.
+Applications are welcome from faculty members and should be submitted using the on-line application system Romeo @ MTA.

-Please review the Terms and Conditions for each category of funding; sabbatical leave travel and conference travel, noted below, then follow these instructions on how to submit using the on-line application system Romeo for:
+Please review the Terms and Conditions for each category of funding, and 'Eligibility' noted below, then follow these instructions on how to submit using the on-line application system Romeo for:

 - application instructions for Category A: Sabbatical leave travel

 - application instructions for Category B: Conference travel

 Terms and conditions

 - Faculty should assess their funding needs for the entire period of their sabbatical leave, and/or their entire conference travel needs.
 Please pay attention to the university policies regarding Internal Grants and Travel Expenses Policy 7100.

 - Please ensure that your proposal is written in language accessible to the educated non-specialist.

 - Since your Department Head must provide a confidential assessment of the strength or weakness of your proposal, and its relevance to your teaching and research activities, be sure to start your application early and follow the application instructions on how to send a copy of your application to your department head prior to the January 31st deadline.
 Your application is not complete until this assessment is received.